How to Build a Custom AI Solution for Financial Services

 Compliance prerequisites must be assessed before architecture decisions are made:

-• Applicable regulations — GDPR, SOX, Basel III, or sector-specific frameworks that govern data use and model outputs
+• Applicable regulations like GDPR, SOX, Basel III, or sector-specific frameworks that govern data use and model outputs

 The CFPB warns that creditors cannot justify noncompliance with ECOA adverse action notice requirements based on the fact that the technology employed is too complicated or opaque to understand.
 Regulators expect explainability regardless of model complexity.